axsh/openvnet/docs/InstallGuide.md

 On a given server (here named as server1) there is one virtual network whose network address is 10.100.0.0/24 and 2 virtual machines joining it.
 The orange circles describe OpenVNet's ruby processes; vna, vnmgr and webapi.
-See architecture for more detail of how the OpenVNet works.
+See architecture for more details of how the OpenVNet works.

 ## Requirements